Danish Modern San Diego

 The finish is a rich-ripe brown that harmonizes with either lighter or darker finishes.
 Soft in texture, it provides for easy care, yet protects against scuffs and scars.

-There are no abrupt angles in Profile.
+Profile.
 Tapered legs curve gracefully into the tops of tables and back of chairs.
 The sculptured look is emphasized in case pieces by a gentle curve that joins the case at the top, the latter extending slightly outward both in the front and back.
 This feature not only allows the piece to fit around the wall moulding but gives the effect that the top rests solidly against the wall . . . actually it is designed to "just miss" to avoid marks.
 At the same time, the legs of the case rest flush with the baseboard.
 Another important design feature is the shed roof effect found in the pier deck and china deck.

 The flowing silver-plated hardware, as elegant as fine sterling, especially reflects Van Koert's work in silver design.
 The sculptured feeling of Profile is also apparent in the desks and cocktail tables . . . imaginative and versatile occasional pieces that are easily moved from room to room.
 Another distinctive piece is the low-foot bed that faithfully depicts the feeling implied by the name of the grouping.